militoromero10/yanacona/README.md

 ___

 yanacona - dummy project
-- dao does not need import module as a dependency
+- Dao does not need import module as a dependency
-- repository needs dao
+- Repository needs dao
-- converter needs dao
+- Converter needs dao
-- web needs repository and converter
+- Web needs repository and converter
+- App needs web and repository